 Luckily, Bayart is not only a supplier and has its own manufacture facilities.
 This really helps us to cover the situation.

-Did your business transition to working from home and have you started to return to the office, or are planning to before the end of 2020?
+Did your business transition to working from home and will you return to the office?

 Before the outbreak, Bayart offices and production centres in different continentals were communicating online, but this was not valid for professionals who are in the same office.
 After the pandemic, the way of life has changed so the business is.
 Some of our offices are working from home and some are partially returned to office depending on the governmental orders.